WZBSocialScienceCenter/wzb_r_tutorial/index.md

 December 20, 2018

-*On this date, we'll only have a tutorial session in case we need to catch up with some learning material.
-I'll annouce that the week before.*
+*There won't be a tutorial session on this date.*

 ### 10 - Record linkage